Download This Sample

 Sign Me Up

-Ruby Bridges, full name Ruby Nell Bridges Hall [born September 8, 1954], is an American civil rights activist known for being the first African-American to attend an all-whites school in New Orleans in 1960.
-Keep reading for the comprehensive on site fact file detailing the wonderful life of Ruby Bridges or download our entire worksheet bundle to teach in the home or classroom environment.
+Ruby Bridges, (full name Ruby Nell Bridges Hall) born September 8, 1954, is an American civil rights activist known for being the first African-American to attend an all-whites school in New Orleans in 1960.

-- Born in Tylertown, Mississippi, Ruby and her family moved to New Orleans, Louisiana when she was 4.
+- Born in Tylertown, Mississippi, Ruby and her family moved to New Orleans, Louisiana, when she was four.
 Her parents, like her grandparents, were sharecroppers.
-Their move to New Orleans was in hope that they’d have a better life in a bigger city.
+Their move to New Orleans was in the hopes that they’d have a better life in a bigger city.

-- In kindergarten, Ruby was chosen one of the many African-American school kids to take the test that would determine if they could attend a white school or not.
-Accordingly, the test was made difficult so that the kids taking it would also have a difficult time passing.
-It was further said that if the black kids who took it failed, schools in New Orleans had a chance of staying segregated longer.
+- In kindergarten, Ruby was chosen as one of the many African-American school kids to take the test that would determine if they could attend a white school or not.
+The test was made difficult so that the kids taking it would have a difficult time passing.
+It was further said that if the black kids who took it failed, schools in New Orleans had a chance of staying segregated for longer.

-- The test was part of the request the National Association for the Advancement of Colored People [NAACP] made in connection to the integration of the school system in New Orleans.
+- The test was part of the request that the National Association for the Advancement of Colored People [NAACP] made in connection with the integration of the school system in New Orleans.

 - Ruby was the only one who had to attend William Frantz Elementary which was an all-white school five blocks away from her home.
 Prior to attending the school, Ruby went to an all-black school far from the place her family was living.

 - For more than one year, Henry taught Ruby.
-And though the girl was along, she taught as if “she were teaching a whole class”.
+And though the girl was alone, she taught as if “she were teaching a whole class”.

 - Later on, one of the US marshals, Charles Burks, recalled in an interview how brave Ruby was on her first day going to a former all-white school: “She showed a lot of courage.
 She never cried.
 She didn’t whimper.
 She just marched along like a little soldier, and we’re all very, very proud of her”.